What is a Diamond File?

 Why Use a Diamond File instead of a Traditional Steel File?

-In contrast diamond files don't actually have teeth as such, but diamond grit.
-This gives diamond files the unique property in that they will work in any direction.
+In contrast, diamond files don't actually have teeth as such, but diamond grit.
+This gives diamond files a unique property in that they will work in any direction.

 Diamond Files cut in all directions, produce a better finish

 The distribution of diamond particles enables the diamond needle file to not only cut in all directions but also produce a much better finish.
 Therefore diamond needle files can offer a fantastic abrasive for a variety of applications.